MichaelJBaumli/VR-Ag-Demo/README.md

 - [Milk Carton](https://daniels12.itch.io/)
 - [Background Scenery](https://free3d.com/3d-model/beautiful-scenery-morning-evening-night-370168.html)
 - Cheese: Made By The One and Only PHIL LYONS
-- Donut: Made By The One and Only Vitaly Tsytsyk
+- Donut: Made By The One and Only Vitaliy Tsytsyk
 - Butter: Made By The One and Only Blake Bennett